Waleed-abdullah/SmartBrainAPI/README.md

 The live demo of this project can be found at: https://smart-brain-777.herokuapp.com/

-You also need to add your own API Key in image.js file.
+You also need to add your own API Key and database URI in .env file

-To use the files, download them and run ```npm install``` and then change the following code in the package.json file:
+To use the files, download them and run `npm install` and then change the following code in the package.json file:

 ```
 "scripts": {
     "start": "node server.js" \\from this